TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

 Notice that in `config.json` some of the parameters are set to a default value.
 However, the value set is **not** guaranteed to work.

-**All** process-specific parameters of te processes you intend to run must be set to some value.
+**All** process-specific parameters of the processes you intend to run must be set to some value.

 ### Output files